erikacade/portfolio/README.md

 # portfolio

-A portfolio for some projects I've worked on while looking for an entry-level web design job.<br>
+A portfolio for some projects I've worked on while looking for an entry-level web design job.

 <a href="https://erikacade.github.io/portfolio/">Click here to view it.
 Thanks!</a>